How Speed Affects SEO

 - Total load time should concern you if it is greater than three seconds.

-Along with the benefits for the people visiting your website, faster speeds can also help your organic search performance.
 In 2010, Google made speed a factor they use to help determine where a website should rank in search results.
 As of the summer of 2018, Google incorporated this same speed factor into its mobile search algorithm.
 As of 2020, Google has incorporated those speed requirements into Core Web Vital metrics.
 These requirements can influence your search rankings and you want to make sure you are as close to these requirements as is possible.

 Note that speed works against you and not for you with slower sites seeing a negative impact.
 However, faster websites typically won’t get a boost due to their faster speeds.
 Whether fast or slow, speed is a pretty minor ranking factor.
 As a result, at Elementive, our recommendation is that so long as your speed is pretty good and your website isn’t too slow, there are more important factors to focus on first to help improve your organic search performance.